isomerpages/moe-firsttoapayohpri/_curriculum/CCE/Character and Citizenship Education (CCE).md

 ##### Let's Clean Up!
 Programme

 In a bid to instil the value of personal responsibility in our students, the school has embarked on the “**Let’s Clean Up!**’ Programme.
 Every day, the students will take part in a cleaning routine simultaneously.
-They also assume the personal responsibility of keeping their classroom and canteen areas clean and to take ownership to clear up after use.
+They also assume the personal responsibility of keeping their classroom and canteen areas clean and to take ownership to clear up after use.</ol>